Mound to home plate distance – The distance between the pitcher’s plate and home base (the rear point of home plate) shall be 60 feet, 6 inches.

 Here are the key measurements and dimensions you need to know: Distance from the front of the pitching rubber to the back point of home plate: 46 feet.
 Pitching mound height: 6 inches for younger players below the age of 11; 8 inches for older players 11-13 years old.

 How far is MLB pitching distance?

 The pitcher’s plate must be a 24-inch by 6-inch slab of whitened rubber that is 10 inches above the level of home plate and 60 feet, 6 inches away from the back point of home plate.

-Why is the pitching distance 60 feet 6 inches?
+Why is the baseball mound 60 feet, 6 inches away?

 How far do 13 year olds pitch from?

 The distance in all divisions of baseball for 13-year-olds, is up to 90 feet, with a local league option to shorten the distance to 75 feet for Junior League Baseball and 70 feet for Intermediate (50/70) Baseball Division for regular season play.

 How far is the pitcher mound for 9 year olds?

 How Far is the Pitcher’s Mound for 9 Year Olds?
 Children between the ages of 9-12 partake in the Major division, As with the Minor League, this division requires a 60-foot distance between bases and a baseball pitching distance of 46 feet.